-And so, around the time of our one year Nomadiversary (thanks John H Watson for the term!), we would like to share some of our low points from the last year.
+And so, around the time of our one year Nomadiversary (thanks to Dave for the term!), we would like to share some of our low points from the last year.

 Some of these are specific to South America and some are more general problems that digital nomads or long term travellers could face anywhere.